 In nature, warm colors represent change as in the changing of the seasons or the eruption of a volcano.
 Tone down the strong emotions of a warm palette with some soothing cool or neutral colors or by using the lighter side of the warm palette such as pinks, pale yellows, and peach.

 Warm colors appear larger than cool colors so red can visually overpower blue even if used in equal amounts.
+You can often back off from the warm shades and still convey its excitement.
 Warm colors appear closer while their cool counterparts visually recede on the page.

 The profiles for each of these warm colors include descriptions of their nature, cultural color meanings, how to use each color in design work, and which colors work best together.